zavocc/JakeyBot/README.md

 - Create images using FLUX.1 and Stable Diffusion 3!

 Other non-AI extras include:
 - Listen to music using wavelink!
+Play with your tunes from Spotify, SoundCloud, YouTube, and more!
+Right within Discord!
 - Mimic other users

 > \* - Gemini can take images, videos, audio, certain text files, and full PDFs as input while others only accept image inputs \
 > \** - Tools are only supported through Gemini models

-## Installation
+## Installation and setup
-The only thing you'd need is Python with PIP and venv!

 ### Required permissions for Discord bot
 - Read message history (see [#faq](#faq) for privacy implications)
 - Embed messages (required for rendering text more than 4096 and for most commands)